RaphaelRochet/arch-update/README.md

 - Launcher for your favorite update command
 - Comes in English, French, Czech, German, Spanish, Brazilian Portuguese, Italian, Polish, Romanian, Arabic, Slovak, Chinese, Serbian, Norwegian Bokmal, Russian, Persian, Turkish languages.
 (Thanks translators !)

+## Requirements
+If you use the default "checkupdates" way (part of pacman), you will need to install "fakeroot".

 ## One-click install
 It's on extensions.gnome.org :
 https://extensions.gnome.org/extension/1010/archlinux-updates-indicator/